joseph-flinn/site/frontend/posts/engineering-portfolio-management-part2.md

 service.
 How do we know when a technology is sufficiently ready to be turned into a product?
 Some might say as soon as someone is willing to pay for it, but this leaves out a whole slew of testing and safety considerations.
-It also leaves out one of the more important business questions: "How do we know which of the technologies are the most promising (i.e., best return for the organization)?"
+It also leaves out one of the more important business questions: "How do we know which of the technologies are the most promising (ie. best return for the organization)?"

 Fortunately for us, one of the great innovators of the 20th century has built a guide in determining the readiness of technology.
 These readiness levels help measure technologies against themselves in